Maintenance on 2021-08-10

 Zanata is a web-based translation platform for Translators to translate documentation and software online using a web browser.

-OpenID login to be disabled on translate.zanata.org
+OpenID login has been disabled on translate.zanata.org

 Our recent analysis has shown that some OpenID providers return HTTP-based OpenID identities, even when the login is initiated via HTTPS.
 This introduces an element of risk to OpenID authentication and also forces the use of looser firewall rules.
 For the security of the service, we have decided to discontinue OpenID support.
 Local username/password authentication is still supported.